Palestinian rivals Hamas and Fatah sign unity deal aimed at Gaza governance

 The move towards a unity government is especially important, he said, because it “blocks Israeli efforts to create some sort of collaborative structure against Palestinian interests”.

 Reconciliation between Hamas and Fatah would be a key turning point in internal Palestinian relations.
-The two main Palestinian political parties in the Palestinian territories have been bitter rivals since conflict arose in 2006, after which Hamas seized control of Gaza.
+The two main Palestinian political parties in the Palestinian territory have been bitter rivals since conflict arose in 2006, after which Hamas seized control of Gaza.

 “We’re at a historic junction,” Abu Marzouk said, according to CNN.
 “Our people are rising up in their efforts to struggle.”